sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflows-databricks-operator.rst

  #.
 Run Pipelines
  #.
 Create and manage clusters (if required by your Airflow tasks).
  #.
 Execute notebooks and run jobs.

+..
+Note:: Make sure that Airflow and Databricks should be accessible.